 Your baby has quadrupled in size since week 6 and measures about one centimetre long.
 His or her hands and feet start to lose their webby look and are now forming well-defined fingers and toes.
 Joint development also begins in week 8 with the growth of elbows, wrists and ankles.

-Your baby’s facial features are also gaining more refinement at the 8 weeks pregnant stage, and the eyes develop eyelids.
-Your baby’s eye colour has already been decided, and pigmentation has started to appear this week.
+Your baby’s facial features are also becoming more refined and the eyes will develop eyelids.
+Your baby’s eye colour has already been decided with the beginnings of pigmentation appearing.

 8 Weeks pregnant symptoms and signs include dramatic changes to food preferences.
 Many women notice that they fluctuate between feeling ravenous and wanting to eat all the time, to finding food repugnant.
 Certain foods smells may make you feel nauseous.

 Tender and sore breasts or nipples are another of the common 8 weeks pregnant symptoms and signs.
 Over the course of pregnancy, breasts can enlarge by as much as two inches.
 By the end of the first trimester, you may have already gone up a cup size for your bra.

 Start to consider getting a maternity bra too, which can accommodate your increasing breast size and help alleviate some of that uncomfortableness that comes along with the tender chest.
 These bras have extra clasps on the back and do not have restrictive underwire.

 You may need to cut back on your social activities if your 8 weeks pregnant symptoms and signs include feeling tired and nauseous.
 Take time making decisions as to how you will commit your day.
 Try to avoid smoky environments when you do go out as it could make you feel worse and second-hand smoke is not good for the baby’s development.